 Now, you can do the same thing. either bookmark or print the list.
 So, it will be available whenever you need it.

-More Expressive Verbs, Can Change the Meaning of Your Dialog.
+Using Other Verbs, Instead of Said Can Change the Meaning of Your Dialog.

 Using other verbs may strengthen you dialog, and actually express different emotions.